Jackson Racing Honda Talon FAQs

 Q: I want to run an exhaust on my Honda Talon, can I do that?

 A: Your factory Honda Talon exhaust has a catalytic converter located inside.
 The U.S. Environmental Protection Agency (EPA), the California Air Resources Board (CARB), and Environmental and Climate Change Canada (ECCC) require that Recreational Utility Vehicles comply with applicable exhaust emissions standards during their useful life.
 That means the factory exhaust must be retained in all 50 states and Canada.
 We have done all our engine tuning around the factory Honda exhaust system.
 Removing the factory Honda exhaust will not only violate US Federal law, but can cause catastrophic engine damage from improper tuning.
 Your Jackson Racing Turbocharger System carries a CARB EO# D-700-6.
 Any tampering beyond the included components will violate the above emission laws and could void your Jackson Racing warranty.

 Q: Will the Jackson Racing turbocharger system void my factory warranty?

 A: Your Honda warranty cannot be denied because a modification to the vehicle has been made.
 This would make even a wheel/tire change a warranty problem.
 It is the manufacturer’s responsibility to prove that any modification was the cause of a failure.
 Some dealerships are more performance oriented and willing to work with customer’s modifications.
 Consult with your local dealership regarding their warranty process.
 Magnuson-Moss Warranty Act

 Q: Do Jackson Racing turbocharger systems come with some type of warranty?

 A: Yes.
-Jackson Racing turbocharger systems a 1 year warranty on the Jackson Racing components.
+Jackson Racing turbocharger systems carry a 1 year warranty on the Jackson Racing components.
 Jackson Racing Warranty documentation can be found here: Jackson Racing Warranty Information

 Q: Does the kit run lean because it is CARB legal?